-On a very brisk day in November my family and I were on a mission to get out to the seaside, but more than that a surprise visit to see our eldest son who at the time was living in uni accommodation in Norwich.
+On a very brisk day in November my family and I were on a mission to get out to the seaside, but more than that a surprise visit to see our eldest son who at the time was living in university accommodation in Norwich.

 We were all wrapped up well for the beach knowing full well it would be colder still as the chill air blew up from the sea.
 Hats gloves and warm socks inside our boots.
 Yes, we came prepared.